-If you hate ?nauseatingly cute? console games, steers clear of The Violinist of Hameln because it not only has plenty of cutesy characters, but the action is also decidedly non-violent: you attack monsters by playing a song on your violin, and then watching the musical notes hit the monsters.
+If you hate nauseatingly cute console games, steer clear of The Violinist of Hameln because it not only has plenty of cutesy characters, but the action is also decidedly non-violent: you attack monsters by playing a song on your violin, and then watching the musical notes hit the monsters.
 The graphics are bright and colorful, with plenty of details in both the scenery and monster designs.

-Enix wouldn?t be as famous as they are if The Violinist of Hameln is a typical game you can easily categorize as ?2D platformer.?
-And here the company doesn?t disappoint.
-Although the game looks and plays like a platformer, it has a lot of fun adventure/RPG elements.
-The best part of the game is Flute, the girl you saved in the introduction: as she follows you around, you can pick her up and throw her (ouch) at enemies to collect gold and break down ?soft? walls.
-As you progress, Flute will acquire new costumes, each granting her different special abilities to help in your quest. (basically ?transforming? her in the process).
-One costume, for example, turns Flute into an ice shaver similar to a hockey puck that can be thrown and slide around (to Flute?s consternation, apparently).
-Knowing which costume to use where is crucial to solving the game?s puzzles and defeating some tough monsters.
+Enix wouldn't be as famous as they are if The Violinist of Hameln was unmistakeably pigeonhole-able as a straight 2D platformer.
+And here the company doesn't disappoint.
+Under the hood, there are a lot of fun adventure/RPG elements.
+The best part of the game is Flute, the girl you saved in the introduction: as she follows you around, you can pick her up and throw her (ouch) at enemies to collect gold and break down "soft" walls.
+As you progress, Flute will acquire new costumes, each granting her different special abilities to help in your quest.
+One costume, for example, turns Flute into an ice shaver similar to a hockey puck that can be thrown and slides around (to Flute's consternation by the looks of it).
+Knowing which costume to use where is crucial to solving the puzzles and defeating some tougher monsters.
 Flute has a limited amount of energy which is required for each transformation, so you cannot use her too often.

-With a great gameplay, easy-to-learn interface, and a lot of unique elements including nice classic music, The Violinist of Hameln is a fun action/RPG game that you?ll enjoy playing if you can stomach the cuteness of anime characters ;) The one weakness of the game, like most action console games, is that it doesn?t let you save.
-But thanks to SNES emulators for PC such as ZSNES, you can easily use ?save state? option to save and restore your progress as often as you want.
+With great gameplay, an easy-to-learn interface, and a lot of unique elements including nice classical music, The Violinist of Hameln is a fun action/RPG that you'll enjoy playing if you can stomach the cuteness of the anime characters ;) The one weakness here, like with most action console games, is that it doesn't let you save.
+But thanks to SNES emulators for PC such as ZSNES, you can save and restore your progress as often as you want.
 Two thumbs up, way up!